- D.M.A., University of Colorado, Boulder

-Torkelson earned his bachelor of music education degree from Wartburg College in Waverly, Iowa, where he sang in the Wartburg Choir, a group he later conducted for 25 years.
-He also holds a master of music degree from Kansas State University and a doctor of musical arts degree from the University of Colorado.
+Torkelson earned his B.M.E. from Wartburg College where he was featured as a soloist with the Wartburg Choir.
+He holds a M.M. degree from Kansas State University and a D.M.A. from the University of Colorado, Boulder.

 He is a frequent guest clinician at state ACDA conventions and has conducted several All-State Choirs throughout the United States.
 In 1996, he conducted the 50th anniversary Iowa All-State Choir and in 1998, conducted the North Central ACDA Collegiate Honor Choir in Minneapolis, MN.
 Since 1998, he has conducted the Iowa Ambassadors of Music Chorus on a three-week European tour and will be traveling with them during the summer of 2012.

 Under his direction, the Wartburg Choir performed at the ACDA National Convention in 1987 and the North Central regional convention in 1988, 1992 and 1998.
 Torkelson made his conducting debut with the Manhattan Philharmonic Orchestra and the Wartburg Choir in concert at Carnegie Hall in a concert produced by MidAmerica Productions.
 The Wartburg Choir has toured Europe on eight occasions under his direction.
 Of their 2004 performance at the Kennedy Center in Washington, D.C., the Washington Post asserted that the Wartburg Choir "…has impeccable intonation and excellent diction, and was trained with rock-solid discipline."